Frequently Asked Questions

 What if I can’t afford a Kivi Pass, will I still be able to use the park?

-We’ve created an Affordability Fund through sponsorship and our Pay it Forward passes.
+The Accessibility Fund is currently funded by Kivi Passholders through our Pay it Forward program and other fundraising initiatives.
+The Kivi Park Accessibility Fund isthe largest of its kind.
 People who do not have the means to pay can apply for the Fund on our website.
+You can apply online at https://kivipark.com/passes-rentals/affordability-fund-single.phpQ

 What parts of Kivi Park are covered by the Kivi Pass?